-The Signage Chair for the following convention year must make arrangements to pick up the banners, easels, and plastic sign boards at the end of the current convention.
+Coordinate with the Signage Chair for the following convention year regarding picking up the banners, easels, and plastic sign boards at the end of the current convention.
+It is the responsibility of the next Signage Chair to handle those arrangements.